ACCESS-NRI/access-hive.org.au/docs/model_evaluation/evaluation_on_gadi/model_live_diagnostics.md

 ## What is Model Live Diagnostics?

-<i>Model Live Diagnostics</i> is a simple, accessible and easy to use Jupter-based framework for the ACCESS modelling community to monitor, visualise and evaluate the behaviour of models in real time (<i>live</i>) while they run on <i>Gadi</i>.
+<i>Model Live Diagnostics</i> is a simple, accessible and easy-to-use Jupyter notebook-based framework for the ACCESS modelling community to monitor, visualise and evaluate the behaviour of models in real time (<i>live</i>) while they run on <i>Gadi</i>.

 In addition to monitoring a live model, the package also provides the functionality to load, visualise and compare legacy ACCESS model data with the live model.

-For more information and tutorials, please visit <a href="https://med-live-diagnostics.readthedocs.io/en/latest/index.html" target="_blank">Model Diagnostics Documentation</a>
+Below, we show an example of the Model Live Diagnostics Tool.
+For more information and tutorials, please visit <a href="https://med-live-diagnostics.readthedocs.io/en/latest/index.html" target="_blank">Model Diagnostics Documentation</a>.
 <!-- <div class="card-container">
     <a href="https://med-live-diagnostics.readthedocs.io/en/latest/index.html" class="vertical-card aspect-ratio2to1" target="_blank">
         <div class="card-image-container">